Variation of extremal length functions on Teichmuller space: Preliminaries

 \subsection{Extremal length}

 Let $X$ be a Riemann surface.
-A \emph{conformal metric} $\rho$ on $X$ is locally of the form $\rho(z)|dz|$ where $z$ is the locally conformal coordinate of $X$ and $\rho(z)\geq 0$ is Borel measurable.
+A \emph{conformal metric} $\rho$ on $X$ is locally of the form $\rho(z)|dz|$ where $z$ is a locally conformal coordinate of $X$ and $\rho(z)\geq 0$ is a Borel measurable function.
 We define the \emph{$\rho$-area} of $X$ by

-Recall that an essential simple closed curve on $S$ is \emph{essential} if it is not homotopic to a point.
-In the following, we shall denote by $\gamma$ an essential simple closed curve on $S$ or its free isotopy class on $S$.
+In the following, we shall denote by $\gamma$ an essential simple closed curve on $S$ or its free isotopy class on $S$ (essential means not homotopic to a point).
 The \emph{$\rho$-length} of $\gamma$ is defined by

 where the infimum is taken over all simple closed curves $\gamma' $ in the isotopy class of $\gamma$.